matnsc/StudyTimer/README.md

 <a href="https://addons.mozilla.org/firefox/addon/studytimer/" target="_blank"><img src="icons/firefox.png" alt="Firefox Add-ons"></a>
 <a href="https://addons.opera.com/extensions/details/studytimer/" target="_blank"><img src="icons/opera.png" alt="Opera Add-ons"></a>

-*Versions for Chrome, Edge and Safari unreleased yet due to forced manifest v2 deprecation by Google.
+*Versions for Chrome, Edge and Safari won't be released due to manifest v3 being a broken mess to work with

 **It may still be possible to run on those browsers if the extension is loaded locally.